Visit our Sister Sites:

 Plant the bulbs any time in the fall.
 As long as you can dig a hole to put them in the ground, it's not too late.
 Follow the directions from the supplier for spacing and depth.
 If no directions were included, plant the bulbs 6-8" apart, and at a depth twice the diameter of the bulb.

-After blooming, let the plant continue to grow until it dies off.
-During the post bloom period, the plant is sending energy to the bulb to store for use next spring.
+After blooming, let the plant continue growing, until it dies off naturally.
+During this post bloom period, the plant is sending energy to the bulb to store for use next spring.

 Forcing Tulips